Louis E. Miller

 Louis Ebenezer Miller (April 30, 1899 – November 1, 1952) was a U.S. Representative from Missouri.

 Born in Willisburg, Washington County, Kentucky, Miller attended the grade schools of Washington County, Kentucky, Springfield (Kentucky) High School, and St. Mary's College, St. Marys, Kansas.

-During the First World War he served as a private.

-He was graduated from the St. Louis University School of Law, St. Louis, Missouri, in 1921.
+During World War I, he served as a private.
+He graduated from the St. Louis University School of Law, St. Louis, Missouri, in 1921.

 He was admitted to the bar the same year and commenced practice in St. Louis, Missouri.

-He served as a member of the Republican city central committee of St. Louis 1936-1942.
+He served as a member of the Republican city central committee of St. Louis from 1936 to 1942.

 He served as a member of the advisory council of the Republican National Committee in 1943.

-He served as a delegate to the Republican National Convention in 1940.
+He served as a delegate to the 1940 Republican National Convention.

 Miller was elected as a Republican to the Seventy-eighth Congress (January 3, 1943 – January 3, 1945).
 He was an unsuccessful candidate for reelection in 1944 to the Seventy-ninth Congress.
 He continued the practice of law in St. Louis, Missouri, until his death there November 1, 1952.
 He was interred in Calvary Cemetery.